maniyasujit/Quantum-News-App/README.md

 # About

 SocialX News App is android applicaiton where user can see top news.
 Also user can see more details by clicking on news item.
+Here I have used [News API](https://newsapi.org/) to get news data.

 # Screenshots
 <table>